 There are 48 community foundations across the UK and UKCF is the umbrella body.
-We provide advice and support to our member community foundations and support UK-wide clients such as Big Lottery and Comic Relief get funding, via community foundations, to where it’s needed most.
+We provide advice and support to our member community foundations and help UK-wide clients such as Big Lottery and Comic Relief channel funding, via community foundations, to where it’s needed most.

 Local charitable giving is experiencing resurgence as people become more aware of the need in their own communities.

 The really great news is that there are thousands of committed individuals and groups in the UK working hard to support those who are vulnerable and engaginglocal people in making their particular community a thriving and happy place to live.
 These community groups and small charities are on the front line, tackling really difficult issues and having incredibly positive impacts.
 But they, in turn, need the support of others.